Instagram and YouTube logo on phone

 Strategy #4: Publish a Video in Reels With Snippets of Your YouTube Video

-Reels are Instagram's response to the rise of TikTok, with Instagram head Adam Mosseri saying that the platform is no longer just a photo-sharing app and placing focus on short-form video.
+Reels have become central to Instagram’s evolution, as the platform shifts its focus from being just a photo-sharing app to a video-driven space.
+Instagram head Adam Mosseri emphasised in 2021 that the platform is no longer just a photo-sharing app and placing focus on short-form video.

 To let your audience know about your YouTube content, you can repurpose your longer videos into snippets that you publish as Reels